peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  if this number is 0.
 Returns 2^63 - 1(<code>Long.MAX_VALUE</code> in.getNET()
  or <code>Long.MAX_VALUE</code> in Java) if the number of decimal digits is 2^63 - 1 or greater.
-(Use <code>GetDigitCountAsEInteger</code> instead if the application relies on the exact number of decimal digits.)
+(Use <code>GetDigitCountAsEInteger</code> instead if the application relies on the exact number of decimal digits.).

 ### hashCode
     public int hashCode()